Sugar substitute: Sucralose

 The world's most commonly used artificial sweetener, sucralose is a chlorinated sugar that is about 600 times sweeter than sugar.
 It is produced from sucrose when three chlorine atoms replace three hydroxyl groups.
-It is used in beverages, frozen desserts, chewing gum, baked goods, and other foods.
+It is used in beverages, frozen desserts, chewing gum, baked goods and other foods.
 Unlike other artificial sweeteners, it is stable when heated and can therefore be used in baked and fried goods.
 Discovered in 1976, the FDA approved sucralose for use in 1998.

 Most of the controversy surrounding Splenda, a sucralose sweetener, is focused not on safety but on its marketing.
 It has been marketed with the slogan, "Splenda is made from sugar, so it tastes like sugar."
 Sucralose is prepared from either of two sugars, sucrose or raffinose.
 With either base sugar, processing replaces three oxygen-hydrogen groups in the sugar molecule with three chlorine atoms.

 The "Truth About Splenda" website was created in 2005 by the Sugar Association, an organization representing sugar beet and sugar cane farmers in the United States, to provide its view of sucralose.
-In December 2004, five separate false-advertising claims were filed by the Sugar Association against Splenda manufacturers Merisant and McNeil Nutritionals for claims made about Splenda related to the slogan, "Made from sugar, so it tastes like sugar".
-French courts ordered the slogan to no longer be used in France, while in the U.S. the case came to an undisclosed settlement during the trial.
+In December 2004, five separate false-advertising claims were filed by the Sugar Association against Splenda manufacturers Merisant and McNeil Nutritionals for claims made about Splenda related to the slogan, "Made from sugar, so it tastes like sugar."
+French courts ordered the slogan to no longer be used in France, while in the U.S., the case came to an undisclosed settlement during the trial.

-Sucralose has been shown to cause insulin resistance in healthy persons, but only when consumed with carbohydrates.

 There are few safety concerns pertaining to sucralose and the way sucralose is metabolized suggests a reduced risk of toxicity.
 For example, sucralose is extremely insoluble in fat and, thus, does not accumulate in fatty tissues; sucralose also does not break down and will dechlorinate only under conditions that are not found during regular digestion (i.e., high heat applied to the powder form of the molecule).
 Only about 15% of sucralose is absorbed by the body and most of it passes out of the body unchanged.

 In 2017, sucralose was the most common sugar substitute used in the manufacture of foods and beverages; it had 30% of the global market, which was projected to be valued at $2.8 billion by 2021.